fuzzylogicxx/fuzzylogic/posts/2021-01-24-minimalist-container-queries.md

 </figure>

-Zero to many of those numeric `min-width` values will appear in the element’s `data-min-width` attribute based on which (if any) the element’s width is equal to or greater than.
-You can style the element based on their presence using the ~= attribute selector, like this:
+Zero to many of those numeric `min-width` values will appear in the element’s `data-min-width` HTML attribute based on which (if any) of them the element’s width is equal to or greater than.

+You can style the element based on their presence using the `~=` attribute selector, like this:

 <figure>